UniversalDependencies/UD_Old_French-PROFITEROLE/README.md

 they are corrected.
 Middle French texts that were annotated in the PROFITEROLE project are to be found in [UD_Middle_French-PROFITEROLE](https://github.com/UniversalDependencies/UD_Old_French-PROFITEROLE).

-Main development happens on the [GitLab of the Profiterole Project](https://gitlab.huma-num.fr/profiterole/srcmf-ud), please file bug reports and requests there.

 ## Introduction